A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Introduction

 \begin{definition}[Colourings with list constraints] Let $1\leq r \in \bbn$ and $\cL:E(K_n)\rightarrow \bbn^r$ be an assignment of lists of colours to the edges of $K_n$ (note that we allow lists to have repeated colours).
 We say that a colouring $\chi:E(G)\rightarrow \bbn$ of an $n$-vertex graph $G\subseteq K_n$, is \emph{compatible} with $\cL$ if for all $e\in E(G)$, we have that $\chi(e)\in \cL(e)$. \end{definition}

-Our main theorem shows that for any assignment $\cL$ of bounded lists to the edges of~$K_n$, the threshold for the canonical Ramsey property with respect to $H$ when considering colourings that are compatible with~$\cL$ is at most $p=n^{-1/m_2(H)}$.
+Our main theorem shows that for any assignment $\cL$ of bounded lists to the edges of~$K_n$, the threshold for the canonical Ramsey property with respect to $H$ when considering colourings that are compatible with~$\cL$ is at most~$n^{-1/m_2(H)}$.
+Let us write $G\canarrowL H$ if any edge colouring~$\chi$ of~$G$ that is compatible with~$\cL$ contains a canonical copy of~$H$ with respect to~$\sigma$ for all orderings~$\sigma$ of~$V(H)$.